Doriman75/redis-mb/README.md

  - ```header[<header_name>]```: the header *header_name* in the http request.

-The body of the response is the list of the message actually enqueued.
+The body of the response is number of the messages actually enqueued.

 ### Example: enqueue a message in the topic 'email'
 ```